acerbilab/pyvbmc/README.md

 ### License

-VBMC is released under the terms of the [GNU General Public License v3.0](https://github.com/lacerbi/vbmc/blob/master/LICENSE.txt).
+PyVBMC is released under the terms of the [BSD 3-Clause License](https://github.com/lacerbi/pyvbmc/blob/main/LICENSE).